What is a Pricing Strategy?

 Fashion brands often use this strategy because people perceive clothes from those companies as aspirational items due to its costs (especially when compared with cheaper alternatives).

-Prestigious tech firms like Apple also employ premium prices on their iPhones in order to maintain the idea that these devices provide quality while still remaining cutting edge even among new releases every year!
+Prestigious tech firms like Apple also employ premium prices on their iPhones in order to maintain the idea that these devices provide quality while still remaining cutting edge even among new releases every year.
+Though to ensure that these smartphones are working optimally, users still have to install updates, free up storage, and keep an eye on background apps.

 7 Skimming Pricing Strategy